ashamarieparke/Hangman-Game/README.md

 #hangman.py

-# A small beginner python project that lets the user play hangman with the computer.
+# A Python project that allows the user to play hangman with the computer.